ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ## Data flow

-Each PDA task consists of two sub-protocols, *upload* and *collect*, which are executed concurrently.
+Each PPM task consists of two sub-protocols, *upload* and *collect*, which are executed concurrently.
 Each sub-protocol consists of a sequence of HTTP requests made from one entity to another.